 Do Pediatric Physical Therapists Use Evidence-Based Practice?

 The Section on Pediatrics supports the use of evidence-based practice, which is the integration of research findings and clinical expertise by pediatric PTs in order to collaborate with families, health care providers, and educators to provide best practice to every child.
-Pediatric physical therapists may use evidence- based practice to provide any of the following services as part of their plan of care:
+Pediatric physical therapists in Central New york may use evidence- based practice to provide any of the following services as part of their plan of care:

 - Developmental activities